Sprytile/SprytileDocs/docs/quick-start.md

 ![Pixel Rotation](img/pixel-translation.png)

-The movement is restricted to the global axis the 3D view is facing.
 Use the pixel translation tool to move the wall to a more sensible place.
-Pixel translate is automatically used when in tile map mode, but can also be invoked manually outside of tile map mode.
+The movement is restricted along the work plane, so rotate the 3D view when necessary.
+Pixel translate is automatically used when in tile map mode.

 ![Moving the wall](img/wall-move.png)